Cyber Monday may be over, but great prices are here to stay.

 Durable construction.
 Similar to acupuncture in that you receive tactile therapy with rounded plastic "nails."
-Portable; place it on a bed, chair, couch, or the floor.
+Portable; place it on a bed, chair, couch, or floor.

 More expensive than some other mats, though many users swear by its benefits.

 Butterfly-shaped mat takes up little space; easily stow it away or pack it in a suitcase.
-Addresses foot pain in heel, ball, toes.
+Addresses foot pain in heel, ball, or toes.
 Inexpensive.
 Some find plantar fasciitis relief.

 If you have tender or sensitive feet, you'll want to ease yourself onto this mat slowly.

 A mat and pillow set with acupressure points for therapy and relief.
 Inexpensive price point.

 The pillow doesn't seem as contoured as those in similar sets.